 The number one rule of packing for winter travel is to make sure you have the right piece of women's outerwear for the job.
 If the forecast calls for blustery wet precipitation, be sure to pack a wind and rain layer to handle the task.

 A women's raincoat can do double duty for wind and rain.
-Raincoats can easily be layered with chunky sweaters, turtlenecks or even a lighter jacket underneath for added warmth and protection from the elements in a pinch.
+Raincoats can easily be layered with chunky sweaters, turtlenecks, or even a light jacket underneath for added warmth and protection from the elements in a pinch.

 Nothing says "sleek and sophisticated" quite like the perfect women's wool coat.
 The classic button-up woolly look not only keeps you protected from the elements, it also radiates city-chic.
 Wool coats come in a variety of styles and lengths, making them one of the most versatile additions to any wardrobe.
 If you're planning a city getaway, pack your wool winter coat with a cute pair of fitted jeans and boots, or wear a bright sweater underneath for an extra splash of color.
 The pea coat style is an absolute classic.
 Whatever the weather, this is your night on the town.